SniperScript/HTML_CSS_JS/README.md

 I also used a video which I am not uploading here. index.html is the main file and contains links to all other websites which I have created today. mail me to the email provided on the index website if there is any prolem.
+I will be uploading CSS and JAVASCRIPT in this same repository in future.
 Thank You!